DNF. I’m sure you’ve seen those dreaded letters at the end of a race results list.

 But think about all the kilometers you have to go.
 Start out at your planned pace, don’t follow the crowd and go out too hard.
 If you do, you’ll most likely end up burning out.

-You’ve done all of your long runs to simulate the real deal, so put those lessons into practice on race day.
+You’ve done all of your workouts and long runs to simulate the real deal, so put those lessons into practice on race day.
 Towards the end, if you have the energy, finish strong!

-We have a lot of time to think out there and our mind spins round and round and can sometimes go to dark places.
+We have a lot of time to think while racing, and our minds spin round and round and can sometimes go to dark places.

 Quitting is a thought that pops up every now and again, but in this case, it’s just your mind, you just don’t feel like going anymore.